zzzprojects/learn-orm/tutorials/vb-net/basic-controls.md

 # Basic Controls

 VB.NET Controls are the pillars that help in creating GUI Based Applications in VB.Net quickly and easily.
-Windows Forms contains a variety of controls that you can add to forms: controls that display text boxes, buttons, drop-down boxes, radio buttons, and even Web pages.
+Windows Forms contains various controls that you can add to forms: controls that display text boxes, buttons, drop-down boxes, radio buttons, and even Web pages.

  - Controls are objects that are contained within form objects.
  - Each type of control has its own set of properties, methods, and events that make it suitable for a particular purpose.
  - You can manipulate controls in the designer and write code to add controls dynamically at run time.

-A control is a user interface element that is used to place in the VB.Net Form to perform some action.
+A control is a user interface element used in the VB.Net Form to perform some action.
 Every control has three features in VB.Net.

  - Properties
  - Methods